Federal Pell Grants

 Pell Grant Eligibility Changes Each Year

-If your EFC has changed significantly from one year to the next and you have questions about why your Pell Grant eligibility has changed, we encourage you to speak with an Enrollment Services Counselor.
+If your SAI has changed significantly from one year to the next and you have questions about why your Pell Grant eligibility has changed, we encourage you to speak with an Enrollment Services Counselor.
 They are happy to help you understand those changes.